makermatic/LeagueBroadcast-XLNC-Edition/README.md

 ## <u>Match Setup</u>

-1. Before doing anything, make sure you prep your Team Logos are be **squared** (ex.
+1. Before doing anything, make sure you prep your Team Logos to be **squared** (ex.
 512 x 512 pixels).
 2. Open the League of Legends client, the circle on the top right should change to `Client Connected`.
 3. In the `Pick Ban` section, type in the Four Fields.
    1. `Team Name`